jonathanscholtes/azure-ai-foundry-agentic-workshop/docs/vector-search.md

 ---

-### Testing the Vector Index with Azure AI Foundry
+### "Chatting Over Your Data" with Azure AI Foundry

-To interact with your vector data in **Azure AI Search** through the Playground, add your Azure AI Search index as a data source.
+To begin interacting with your vectorized data in **Azure AI Search** using the Chat Playground, add your Azure AI Search index as a data source.

 #### 1. **Add Data Source – Azure AI Search Index**